anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/create-word-and-pdf-documents-from-plumsail-forms.rst

 Create DOCX Document from Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This is the action from `Plumasail Documents connector <https://plumsail.com/actions/documents/>`_.
+This is the action from `Plumsail Documents connector <https://plumsail.com/actions/documents/>`_.
 This action is suitable for creating documents from a template.
 You can find more information about the action by visiting `this page <../../actions/document-processing.html#create-docx-document-from-template>`_.

 There are two parameters: